- Home

 Santander Edge

 Santander has replaced its 123 Lite account with its Edge current account, which comes with a £3 monthly fee.
 You get 1% back on water, energy, council tax, mobile, broadband, phone and paid-for TV bills (up to a maximum of £10 a month).
-The account comes with a linked savings account paying 6% on balances up to £4,000.
+The account comes with a linked savings account paying 6% on balances up to £4,000, with this rate including a 2.50% bonus for the first 12 months.
 The debit card is fee-free for overseas spending and ATM withdrawals.

 Find out more at: Santander